 This stage from Heusden to Liessel goes through the Dennendijkse Bossen and the Liesselse Bossen.
 It will not be immediately recognizable in the landscape, but the towns of Heusden and Liessel were also part of the peel area.

-This somewhat shorter stage from Liessel to Griendtsveen goes through the Deurnese Peel.
-During this stage you will be introduced to the second, somewhat larger peel area, the Deurnese Peel.
+This stage from Liessel to Griendtsveen goes through the Deurnsche Peel.
+During this stage you will become acquainted with the second somewhat larger peel area, the Deurnsche Peel and the Leegveld with new nature on the edge of the Deurnsche Peel.

 This stage from Leunen to Merselo goes through the Loobeek valley, the municipal forests Kempkensberg and the Testrik.
 Both towns and a few other towns arose around the old center of Venray.